Argentine Tango Technique

 Closed embrace, head can look forward over Man's shoulder, or slightly to right to middle of Man's chest, or toward Lady's RH.
 Keep spine long, don't break at neck or dig into Man's face.

-During ochos, head does move a little naturally, but do try to keep head stable, toward Man, do not turn head left and right.
+During ochos, head does move a little naturally, but do try to keep head stable, toward Man, do not flipping head left and right.

 Relaxed head.
 Not stiff.